 With your “mind map” from the previous step in hand, it’s time to take a look at which tech tools are going to turn your vision into reality.

-The great thing about the all-in-ones is that they're easy on the budget and quick to setup.
-They also include LMS/gamification features that will help your students to power through your courses.
+The great thing about the all-in-ones is that they’re easy on the budget and quick to setup.
+Some also include LMS and gamification features that will help your students to power through your courses.

 But that’s where their strengths stop – at least, in this conversation.